desilvaaesan/Aesyntax/README.md

 ---
-Thank you for visiting Aesyntax!
+Thank you for visiting aesan.dev!
 I hope you enjoy exploring my work as much as I enjoyed creating it.